heliguy4599/antlerscript-docs/structure-of-a-file.md

 ```

 ## Class Files
 The structure of class files are a little more complex, these files *are* classes.
-Please read `classes.md` if you need to familiarize yourself more with AntlerScript's classes.\
+Please read `classes.md` if you need to familiarize yourself more with AntlerScript's classes.
-(Yes I know I haven't wrote this yet, AHHHHH)

 The beginning of a class file can start with imports, but *must* contain  `$classfile SomeClassName` (the SomeClassName part is up to you to change).